‘The Conners’ Casting Bombshell: Two Pivotal Characters Returning

-The Conners will bring back to pivotal characters that will have a deep effect on the storyline of the show moving forward into what could be a second season of the ABC hit series.
+The Conners will bring back two pivotal characters that will have a deep effect on the storyline of the show moving forward into what could be a second season of the ABC hit series.

 It has been revealed by Pop Culture TV that both Matthew Broderick and Juliette Lewis will be returning to the series later this season.